Yurik72/ESPHap/README.md

 Build instructions are the same as for the sketches above.

+## Sonoff RF plus Sonoff PIR2
+Example folders contains sketch for [](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHapSonoff_RFBridge)

+Example folders contains sketch for [EspHapSonoff_RFBridge](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHapSonoff_RFBridge).

+This is firmware for Sonoff RF switch, which provides two accessories: Switch And Motion.
+Main idea to reuse Sonoff RF module to accept signal from Sonoff PIR2 and notify Apple about motion detection.
+Any other scenario can be defined on the Apple, what should happens when motion detected.
+Due to the Sonof RF has RF module assigned to button, sketch lost functionality on button press reaction.
+Button press (directly or from RF signal) threated as Motion detection.

 # Library API and how to build your own sketch

 1. Prepare include section